3 Strategies to Reduce Your Child’s Headache

 Model calmness when agitated, this is a key to reducing your child’s anxiety.
 Be mindful to create a calm, safe place for your child to express their fears and concerns.
 If you tend to be anxious, seek some extra support for yourself as well.
 (1) This can do wonders for setting the stage for health for your family.

 Hydration is the most important step to support the body as dehydration can often trigger migraines and other headaches.
-Set your family up for success with this key to headache prevention and have your child carry a small water bottle.
+Try This Migraine-Fighting Smoothie Booster and Set your family up for success with this key to headache prevention and have your child carry a small water bottle.
 Invest in a cool reusable one that they actually LIKE and will be happy to have with them (no plastic please!)Natural supplements can help to prevent the tension that causes headaches, the following have been recommended as safe for children by WebMD

 Magnesium can be added by adding beans, seeds, nuts and whole grains to your child’s diet, as well as pulling some ninja moves to get them to eat their dark green, leafy vegetables.
 If using a supplement be mindful that it can cause diarrhea and takes several months to accumulate.
 (3)